6 Easy Ways to Stop the Spinning Wheel on Your Mac

 The spinning color wheel can occur for a number of reasons.
 Here are the main ones:

 Ideally, it should disappear within seconds.
-If it's stuck on your screen and you can't do anything on your Mac, how can you get your Mac back to normal?
+However, if it remains on your screen for a prolonged period, how can you return it to normal?
 Read on!

 How to Stop the Spinning Wheel on Your Mac